samber/lo/README.md

 ### Reject

-the opposite of Filter, this method returns the elements of collection that predicate does not return truthy for.
+The opposite of Filter, this method returns the elements of collection that predicate does not return truthy for.

 ```go
 odd := lo.Reject[int]([]int{1, 2, 3, 4}, func(x int, _ int) bool {